Carel Struycken

-Carel Hubert Struycken ([ˈkaːrəl ˈstrœykə(n)]; born 30 July 1948) is a Dutch actor.
-He is known for playing the Giant/Fireman in the television series Twin Peaks (1990–1991, 2017), the occasional guest role of Mr. Homn in Star Trek: The Next Generation (1987–1992), and the household butler Lurch in the 1990’s Addams Family films.
-He also appeared in the films Gerald's Game (2017) and Doctor Sleep (2019).
+Carel Struycken ([ˈkaːrəl ˈstrœykə(n)]; born 30 July 1948) is a Dutch actor.
+He is known for playing the Giant/Fireman in the television series Twin Peaks (1990–1991, 2017), the occasional guest role of Mr. Homn in Star Trek: The Next Generation (1987–1992), and the household butler Lurch in the Addams Family films of 1991, 1993 and 1998.
+He also appeared in the films Men in Black (1997), Gerald's Game (2017) and Doctor Sleep (2019).

 Early life

-Struycken was born on 30 July 1948 in The Hague, Netherlands.
+Struycken was born on 30 July 1948 in The Hague.
 When he was 4 years old, his family moved to Curaçao in the Netherlands Antilles.
 There, at age 15, he composed several Caribbean waltzes.
 At 16, he returned to his home country, where he finished secondary school.
 He graduated from the directing program at the film school in Amsterdam.
 After that, he spent a year at the American Film Institute, in Los Angeles.

 Career

 In 1978, Struycken was discovered as an actor at the corner of Hollywood and Vine in Los Angeles by a woman who had abandoned her car in the middle of the street, calling after him: "We need you for a movie!".
 The film was Sgt.
 Pepper's Lonely Hearts Club Band.

 Struycken played Terak in the 1985 TV film Ewoks: The Battle for Endor, a spin-off to the original Star Wars trilogy.

 Struycken appeared as Fidel, Jack Nicholson's manservant, in the 1987 film The Witches of Eastwick.
 That same year, he appeared as Mr. Homn in "Haven", an episode of the television series Star Trek: The Next Generation, a role he would reprise in four more episodes until 1992.

 In 1991, he starred as butler Lurch in the feature film The Addams Family.
 He reprised the role in the 1993 sequel, Addams Family Values, and the TV film Addams Family Reunion.
 Director Barry Sonnenfeld also picked Struycken for a small role in Men in Black.